Skip to contents

 Validating research by replication on independently collected data is a common scientific norm.
 Emulating this process in a single study by data-division is less common: The data are randomly divided into two, possibly equal-size, parts; the first part is used to develop and fit a statistical model; and then the second part is used to assess the adequacy of the model fit to the first part of the data.
 Data-division, however, suffers from two problems: (1) Dividing the data decreases the sample size and thus increases sampling error; and (2), even more disconcertingly, particularly in smaller samples, the results can vary substantially based on the random division of the data: See Harrell (2015, sec.
 5.3) for this and other remarks about data-division and cross-validation.

-Because the \(n\) models are each fit to \(n - 1\) cases, LOO CV produces a nearly unbiased estimate of prediction error.
-The \(n\) regression models are highly statistical dependent, however, based as they are on nearly the same data, and so the resulting estimate of prediction error has relatively large variance.
-In contrast, estimated prediction error for \(k\)-fold CV with \(k = 5\) or \(10\) (commonly employed choices) are somewhat biased but have smaller variance.
-It is also possible to correct \(k\)-fold CV for bias (see below).
+Because the nn models are each fit to n1n - 1 cases, LOO CV produces a nearly unbiased estimate of prediction error.
+The nn regression models are highly statistically dependent, however, based as they are on nearly the same data, and so the resulting estimate of prediction error has larger variance than if the predictions from the models fit to the nn data sets were independent.

 Examples